computational-cell-analytics/micro-sam/doc/python_library.md

 | GPU (NVIDIA A100)           | 80GB     | ViT Large  | 2          | *all*                        | 30               |
 | GPU (NVIDIA A100)           | 80GB     | ViT Huge   | 2          | *all*                        | 25               |

-> NOTE: The parameters can be altered based on your choice, make sure you are aware of the impact of the parameters as the number of objects per image, the batch size, and the type of model have a strong impact on the cost of your compute memory.
-See the [example finetuning script on HeLa](https://github.com/computational-cell-analytics/micro-sam/blob/master/examples/finetuning/finetune_hela.py) or the [finetuning notebook](https://github.com/computational-cell-analytics/micro-sam/blob/master/notebooks/automatic_segmentation.ipynb) for a brief introduction to these parameters.
+> NOTE: If you use the [finetuning UI](#finetuning-ui) or `micro_sam.training.training.train_sam_for_configuration` you can specify the hardware configuration and the best settings for it will be set automatically.
+If your hardware is not in the settings we have tested choose the closest match.
+You can set the training parameters yourself when using `micro_sam.training.training.train_sam`.
+Be aware that the choice for the number of objects per image, the batch size, and the type of model have a strong impact on the VRAM needed for training and the duration of training.
+See the [finetuning notebook](https://github.com/computational-cell-analytics/micro-sam/blob/master/notebooks/sam_finetuning.ipynb) for an overview of these parameters.